 Top Cats' Scratching Posts and Pads

-Every cat should own several scratching posts, of varying size, angle, and scratching surface.
+Every cat should own several scratching posts, of varying sizes, angles, and surfaces.
 Scratching posts are essential to cats, for needed exercise, stress relief, and claw management, and will save wear and tear on furniture and carpeting, as well.
 With scratching posts, costs are not necessarily a factor, as the inexpensive corrugated cardboard pads are a favorite with cats.
-Here are some top scratching posts and pads.

 Aids to Prevent Destructive Scratching

 Cats need to scratch; it is an ingrained need to help maintain their main source of defense and to develop strong sinewy muscles and connective tissue.